PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Learn-by-Doing.md

 The ability to think on one's own and the toughness to try to learn to figure things out is very important because the kids will need to be able to do this for most of their lives.

-- Taken from my post [Innovation in Education](https://www.magicmathmandarin.org/innovation-in-education/) with permission from Magic Math Mandarin
+- Taken from my post [Innovation in Education](https://www.magicmathmandarin.org/innovation-in-education/) with permission from <a href=" https://www.magicmathmandarin.org/"> Magic Math Mandarin </a>.

 We don’t hear about startups in education in America as we hear about them in other industries.
 Why?
 There are multiple reasons.
 One is the belief that superior education and profit making are conflicting.
 Are they?